Skip to content

 BOOK FORMATTING AND DESIGN

-Once you have all your illustrations, you will need to have a book designer put it all together and provide print-ready files to upload for publishing and distribution.
+Once you have all your illustrations, you will need a book designer to put everything together and provide print-ready files for publishing and distribution.

 TIME FRAME